For guidelines on setting up the Google Maps Android API utility library with Android Studio/Gradle or Maven, please refer to the library's website.

 API key in the manifest.
 You will need to replace the key with your own

-Detailed instructions are in the getting-started guide.
+Detailed instructions are in the guide to API keys.

 Run the demo app

 If you haven't already done so, enable developer mode on the Android device.
 Then attach the Android device to your computer.
-Note that you cannot use the emulator for running Google Maps Android API v2.

 Right click the MainActivity project (this is the utility demo app) and choose Run As > Android Application.